 Facebook Groups used to be the easiest and cheapest way to engage an online community.
-But recent changes to Facebook mean that’s no longer the case.
+But constant algorithm changes means that’s no longer the case.
 So whether your community group is for a business, brand or band you may be evaluating options for alternatives to Facebook Groups.

 Despite Facebook having a large user base on its social network, a lot of people are now looking for alternatives to engage their communities.
 For many, the pull towards using Facebook as a group community platform stemmed from the wide user-base.
 It’s estimated that 2.7 billion people use Facebook so it makes sense that you’d want to host your community there.

 With data scandals like Cambridge Analytica, it’s fair to assume community managers are eager to take back control of their data and work with a platform that works with them.

 Why brands are looking for alternatives to Facebook groups?